Private Charles L. Marshall (alias Thomas Lothard)

 On 19 October 1864, Early’s Confederate forces briefly stunned the Union Army, launching a surprise attack at Cedar Creek, but Sheridan was able to rally his troops.
 Intense fighting raged for hours and ranged over a broad swath of Virginia farmland.
 Weakened by hunger wrought by the Union’s earlier destruction of crops, Early’s army gradually peeled off, one by one, to forage for food while Sheridan’s forces fought on, and won the day.

 Although the 47th Pennsylvania Volunteers sustained heavy casualties during Sheridan’s campaign, Private Thomas Lothard appears to have survived unscathed.
 Stationed at Camp Russell near Winchester, Virginia from November through December, the men mourned their dead and recuperated from their injuries.
-Five days before Christmas, they were ordered to march again – for outpost duty at Camp Fairview in Charlestown, West Virginia.
+Five days before Christmas, they were ordered to march again—this time, for outpost duty at Camp Fairview in Charlestown, West Virginia.

 1865

 Assigned first to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah in February 1865, Private Thomas Lothard and his fellow 47th Pennsylvania Volunteers were ordered back to Washington, D.C.
-19 April to defend the nation’s capital again – this time following President Lincoln’s assassination.
+19 April to defend the nation’s capital again, following the assassination of President Lincoln.

 Letters home from several members of the 47th and later media coverage confirm that at least one member of the regiment was given the high honor of guarding President Lincoln’s funeral train while others from the 47th Pennsylvania were assigned to guard duty at the prison where the Lincoln assassination conspirators were held and tried.